F4R4N/movie-quote/README.md

 get a random quote each time, from all quotes.

 ### `/v1/quote?censored`
-dont show quotes which contain adult language.
+don't show quotes which contain adult language.

 ### `/v1/shows/<show_slug>`
 you can get a random quote from the desired show. you can find list of show's slug in https://movie-quote-api.herokuapp.com/v1/shows/.